MShields1986/docker_ros/README.md

 - `systemd` holds example systemd service files and a deploy script
 - `TODO: rosinstall file?`

 ### Self-Contained Network - Docker *"bridge"* Network
-This example is taken from the ROS tutorials and provides a ROS master, publisher and subscriber each launched in a separate Docker container, launched from a single docker compose file.
+This example is a slight modification of the [ROS Docker tutorials](https://wiki.ros.org/docker/Tutorials/Network) and provides a ROS master, publisher and subscriber each launched in a separate Docker container, launched from a single docker compose file.

 Navigate to the Docker compose files...
 ```bash